-- Court notes that the John Deere in question has one main function – to cut grass.
+- The court notes that the John Deere in question has one main function – to cut grass.
 Any other function would be a secondary, less efficient use of the machine.

 - The Court rules that the John Deere is primarily used to cut grass not for short trips/transportation by the Debtors.

-- Asset could not be considered a motor vehicle/tractor.
+- The asset could not be considered a motor vehicle/tractor.

-- Debtor was able to keep mower and avoid lien because it was a mower and not a vehicle or tractor.
+- The debtor was able to keep the mower and avoid the lien because it was a mower and not a vehicle or tractor.

 - Chapter 13 Bankruptcy Creditor’s claim on this asset was denied.

-Bankruptcy can be complicated and technical,.
-Bankruptcy Creditor’s Proof of Claims https://njbankruptcylawfirms.com/chapter-13-bankruptcy-filing-late/ must be evaluated carefully.
+Bankruptcy can be complicated and technical, Bankruptcy Creditor’s Proof of Claims must be evaluated carefully.
 They have a major impact on a Debtor’s case.

 Seek the advice or representation by a Certified Bankruptcy Attorney when filing a Chapter 13 Bankruptcy.